-Information Security
+Information security

-Information Security is a high priority for the PwC network.
-PwC firms are accountable to their people, clients, suppliers, and other stakeholders to protect information that is entrusted to them.

-Failure to protect information could potentially harm the individuals whose information PwC firms hold, lead PwC firms to suffer regulatory sanctions or other financial losses, and impact the PwC reputation and brand.

-The Information Security Policy (ISP) outlines the minimum security requirements with which every PwC firm must comply.
+Information Security is a high priority for the PwC Network.
+Our firm is accountable to our people, clients, suppliers, and other stakeholders to protect information that is entrusted to us.
+Failure to protect information could potentially harm the individuals whose information our firm holds, lead our firm to suffer regulatory sanctions or other financial losses, and impact the PwC reputation and brand.
+As such, our firm complies with the PwC Network's Information Security Policy (ISP) which outlines the minimum security requirements for all PwC Firms.